Last Updated on June 16, 2023

 There are many “behind the scenes” jobs in the sport’s industry that help market, televise, produce events, and more for athletics.
 Here are some common jobs you might consider when interested in working in sports.

 These positions typically require getting your bachelor’s degree in journalism, communication, or broadcasting.
 Following this, you will most likely want to secure intern positions and take on as many opportunities as possible.
 These roles help inform the general public about sporting events and athletes before, during, and after a given sport’s season.

 Again, these types of roles in sports usually only require receiving a Bachelor’s degree and then working your way up the ladder.
 Holding a Bachelor’s degree in these fields, or related fields, is also helpful.
 It is also worth considering learning about data and market analytics to learn the best advertising strategies for teams, players, and other facets of the sport’s industry.

 For more information about specific degrees and career options in sports, check out our career page.

 Diversity and inclusion are not where they need to be in the sports-industry, but you can help become the change and improve the world of sports with your passion and your skills.
 Utilizing the skills it takes to play a sport, learning how to network, looking to influential people of color in the front office, and taking the right steps to get the proper degrees are all great ways to land a rewarding career in sports.

 For information on further schooling to receive advanced degrees, we have a Guide for Master Degrees to assist those of you who have already completed their Bachelor’s degree.
-Another helpful resource is this Internship Guide to help you search for sport’s internships in 2021.
+Another helpful resource is this Internship Guide to help you search for sports internships.